-Access to Help Usage and function Help Under any command line prompt, type in "help" and press Enter will get a brief description of the associated help system. "?"
-1. Under any command line prompt, enter "?" to get a command list of the current mode and related brief description.
-2. Enter a "?" after the command keyword with an embedded space.
-If the position should be a parameter, a description of that parameter type, scope, etc, will be returned; if the position should be a keyword, then a set of keywords with brief description will be returned; if the output is " <cr>", then the command is complete,</cr> press Enter to run the command.
-3. A "?" immediately following a string.
-This will display all the commands that begin with that string.
+Access to Help Usage and function Help Under any command line prompt, type in "help" and press Enter will get a brief description of the associated help system. "? " 1.
+Under any command line prompt, enter "?" to get a command list of the current mode and related brief description.
+2 .
+Enter a "?" after the command keyword with an embedded space.
+If the position should be a parameter, a description of that parameter type, scope, etc, will be returned; if the position should be a keyword, then a set of keywords with brief description will be returned; if the output is " <cr>", then the command is complete, press Enter to run the command.</cr> 3 .
+A "?" immediately following a string.
+This will display all the commands that begin with that string. commands that begin with that burng.